 Risk management is managed through the Corporate Management Team and Audit Governance & Standards Committee.
-Its key corporate risks at the end of the 2022/23 financial year classified as highest priority, as reported to this Committee were:
+Its key corporate risks at the end of the 2023/24 financial year classified as highest priority, as reported to this Committee were:

-- Non-adherence with Statutory Inspection Policies. - Protection from Cyber Attack.
+- Non-adherence with Statutory Inspection Policies.

+- Protection from Cyber Attack.

+- Financial Position Rectification.

+- Delivery of Levelling Up Initiative.

+- The New Customer Facing Interface.

+- The impact of the new Environment Bill.

-Ten other "Corporate Risks" were classified as Amber.
+Six other "Corporate Risks" were classified as Amber.